nikcleju/IT_Course/Lectures/01_DiscreteInformationSources.md

 - Relative redundancy of a DMS:
     $$\rho = \frac{H_{max} - H(S)}{H_{max}} = 1 - \eta$$

+- They tell us how close is the source to having maximum entropy

 ### Information flow of a DMS